 - 3. Click Next to get to the Specify Nets to Debug panel (see Figure 4-2). - 4.
-Optionally, click Add/Remove Nets to add more nets or remove existing nets from the table.
-You can also right-click a debug net and select Remove Nets to remove nets from the table. - 5.
-Right-click a debug net and select Select Clock Domain to change the clock domain to be used to sample value on the net.
+Optionally, click Find Nets to Add... to add more nets or remove existing nets from the table.
+You can also right-click a debug net and select Remove Nets to remove nets from the table.